 Disability

 I had a severe stroke following brain surgery to treat a giant fusiform brain aneurysm in 1996.
-I am able to walk with a walker, but more often use a wheelchair.
+I am able to walk with a walker, but more often I use a wheelchair.
 The stroke also affected my speech.

 Andover Newton Seminary at Yale Divinity School